EFS-OpenSource/Thetis/README.md

 predictions = pd.DataFrame({"labels": labels, "confidence": confidence[:, 1]}, index=annotations.index)

 result = thetis(
-   config="config.yaml",
+    config="examples/demo_config_classification.yaml",
     annotations=annotations,
     predictions=predictions,
     output_dir="./output",
+    license_file_path="examples/demo_license_classification.dat",
 )
 ```

-The library simply expects two Pandas data frames:
+Thetis expects two Pandas data frames to run an evaluation:

-* `pd.DataFrame` with ground-truth information about the data set.
-The column `target` is required holding
+* *Annotations*: `pd.DataFrame` with ground-truth information about the data set.
+The column `target` is required, holding
   the ground-truth target information.
 Furthermore, columns for sensitive attributes are expected that have been
   configured for the AI Fairness evaluation.
-* `pd.DataFrame` for the AI predictions for each sample in the data set.
+* *Predictions*: `pd.DataFrame` with the AI predictions for each sample in the data set.
 The columns `labels` and
   `confidence` are required, holding information about the predicted label and the respective prediction
   probability (model uncertainty or confidence).

-Note that the indices of the data frames for ground-truth information
-  and predictions must match.
+Note that the indices of the data frames for annotations and predictions must match.

-For details of the library configuration, see section [Configuration](https://efs-opensource.github.io/Thetis/configuration.html).
-For the current example, you can download
-the demo configuration file at [efs-techhub.com](https://efs-techhub.com/efs-portfolio/loesungen/thetis).

-The final rating and recommendations for mitigation strategies can be found in the `result` JSON-like dictionary
+Thetis returns its findings, the final rating, and recommendations for mitigation strategies as a JSON-like dictionary.
-for the different evaluation aspects:
+We capture the dictionary as `result` and can access the different evaluation aspects:

 * `result[<task>]['rating_score']` for the rating score of the selected task (e.g., 'fairness' or 'uncertainty').
 * `result[<task>]['recommendations']` for the recommendations to mitigate possible issues of the selected task.